What Happens During a Workplace Needs Assessment?

 What Happens During the Workplace Needs Assessment Itself?

-Workplace Needs Assessments are usually conducted remotely by video call, lasting 90 minutes to 2 hours.
+Workplace Needs Assessments are usually conducted remotely by video call, lasting about 2 hours.
 It’s a confidential and supportive call, in a semi-structured interview format.
-As assessor should come in prepared with questions to ask having reviewed any information you provided prior to the meeting, however, you should also have room to talk and often questions get answered in the general flow of conversation.
+The assessor will come in prepared with questions to ask, having reviewed any information you provided prior to the meeting.
+You will also have room to talk and often questions get answered in the general flow of conversation.

-You’ll be asked about your current job role, you strengths and challenges you’re facing.
-You’ll also be asked about past experiences to help understand what may have worked or not for you, patterns you may have noticed which can help form a view as to the recommended adjustments at this point.
+You’ll be asked about your current job role, your strengths and challenges you’re facing.
+You’ll also be asked about past experiences to help understand what may have worked or not for you, as well as patterns you may have noticed which can help form a view as to the recommended adjustments at this point.

-If it’s not been covered on the initial form you’ll be asked about office set up or work environment for those not in an office.
-You’ll be asked about the systems you use, flexibility such as working from home and working styles.
+If it’s not been covered on the initial form you’ll be asked about office setup and/or work environment.
+You’ll be asked about the systems you use, as well as flexibility such as working from home and working styles.

 You’ll also be asked what you want to get out of the process and what you would like to be different, what you feel will help you.
 All of this feeds into ensuring recommendations are bespoke to you.

-It’s important to note that whilst you may be sharing background information in this meeting, that will not be shared with your employer, the report will only contain information they need to be able to make practical adjustments.
+It’s important to note that whilst you may be sharing background information in this meeting, that information will not be directly shared with your employer.
+The report that your employer receives will only contain information they need to be able to make practical adjustments.

 What Happens After the Workplace Needs Assessment?